 Today we will have the opportunity to visit a community center showing an example of a neighborhood that has been greatly improved by its residence.
 The Murealando project has also inspired many Cubans to take up arts, music, and trades.
 The neighborhood for many years was adjacent to a trash dump, but today has been greatly improved with the collective efforts of the residents of Murealando.
 We will have an opportunity to meet with some of the residents and possibly be entertained by some of their musicians.

-Following our visit to the Murealando project, we drive to another district where again, inspired by one of the neighborhood’s own residents, Jose Fuster, who has found success in the international art world, we find a neighborhood that has been aesthetically transformed thru art.
+Following our visit to the Murealando project, we drive to another district where again, inspired by one of the neighborhood’s own residents, Jose Fuster, who has found success in the international art world, we find a neighborhood that has been aesthetically transformed through art.
 Fuster encouraged locals to get involved in art, has arranged classes for residents and he himself still makes his home in the area now known as “Fusterland”.

 From Fusterland, we go to the La Yaondra Farm, a privately owned organic farm that provides both a place of welcome for the senior citizens in the neighborhood, as well as a restaurant whose foods use much of what is grown at the farm.

 Friday, Day 3- Havana

 This morning you drive into old Havana and enjoy a walking tour through the area to learn about the renovations taking place in this heart of Havana.

 Late morning visit to the neighborhood of Callejón de Hamel, another neighborhood of Havana whose residents have been given a free hand to use art to enhance what would otherwise be a very simple neighborhood.
 The variety of art includes plumbing and household supplies to other “outsider” art.